unwitting/chomely/README.md

 ## JSON endpoints

-There are a set of JSON endpoints provided by the app alongside the normal web routes: [http://carehomely.herokuapp.com/rooms.json](http://carehomely.herokuapp.com/rooms.json), [http://carehomely.herokuapp.com/residents/1.json](http://carehomely.herokuapp.com/residents/1.json) etc. These make use of the jbuilder syntax for easily building responses.
+There are a set of JSON endpoints provided by the app alongside the normal web routes: [http://carehomely.herokuapp.com/rooms.json](http://carehomely.herokuapp.com/rooms.json), [http://carehomely.herokuapp.com/residents/1.json](http://carehomely.herokuapp.com/residents/1.json) etc (both require a logged-in session just like the main views do).
+These make use of the jbuilder syntax for easily building responses.

 ## Stretch features